AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 ---
 # AEM Forms Edge Delivery Services

-AEM Forms Edge Delivery Services is a composable set of services that enables a rapid development environment where authors can update and publish quickly, and new forms are launched rapidly.

-AEM Forms Edge Delivery Services delivers exceptional forms experiences that drive engagement and conversions enabling high-impact experiences that are easy to author and develop.
+AEM Forms Edge Delivery Services is a composable set of services that enables a rapid development environment where authors can update, publish, and launch new forms rapidly.
+These services delivers exceptional and high impact forms experiences that drive engagement and conversions.
+These forms experiences are easy to author and develop.

 These services enable you to:

 * **Create enrolment experiences with tools of your choice:** Increase authoring efficiency by decoupling content sources.
-Out of the box you can use both document-based authoring (Microsoft SharePoint or Google Drive) and AEM authoring (Adaptive Forms Editor).
-As such, you can work with multiple content sources on the same form and use your preferred authoring tools, such as Microsoft Excel, Google Sheets, or Adaptive Forms Editor.
+Out of the box you can use both Document-based Authoring  (Microsoft SharePoint or Google Drive) and AEM authoring (Adaptive Forms Editor).
+You can work with multiple content sources on the same forms site and use your preferred authoring tools, such as Microsoft Excel, Google Sheets, or Adaptive Forms Editor.

 * **Deliver exceptional Digital Enrolment experiences:** Deliver Digital Enrolment experiences that load and render quickly.
 Faster loading times and optimized user experience contribute to higher form completion and conversion rates.